TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapter-4-the-lovers-soul.md

 ---
 title: "The Lover's Soul"
 subtitle: "The Vanquished: Chapter 4"
-id: "the-vanquished-chapter-4"
-description:
-  This adventure was planned as a single–session adventure for three sixth-level characters.
+description: This adventure was planned as a single–session adventure for three sixth-level characters.

-campaignId: the-vanquished

 order: 4
 ---

 The characters have just jumped through the portal atop Mount Renau.